Linux cd command

 Using a slash at the end of a directory name is optional.
-Directories are simply files, so you don't need to put it there; but if you do put it there, the system knows for sure you're expecting that file to be a directory.
-For example, if there is a subdirectory off the current directory named dirname, the command:
+Directories are treated as files, so you don't need to put it there; but if you do put it there, the system knows for sure you're expecting that file to be a directory.
+For example, if there is a subdirectory in the current directory named dirname, the command:

 ...is the same as the command: